Yeah Buddy!

 Do you drive with your legs/hips and then pull to increase the pressure of your tight waist?

-While I’m all in favor of pushing yourself in the weight room, doing so to the point of cheating when you’re performing upper body pulling exercises, may be hindering you more than helping you.
+While I’m totally in favor of pushing yourself in the weight room, doing so to the point of cheating, may be hindering you more than helping you.
+This is especially true during upper body pulling exercises.

 So, here are a couple tweaks you can make to some of the current exercises you may be doing to REALLY increase your pulling strength for wrestling: